What causes baldness? Hair Loss? Alopecia ?

 Drugs that Cause Baldness

-Many believe that their medications or drugs are the cause of their baldness, and, in many cases, their belief is true.
+Many believe that their presrciption medications or drugs are the cause of their baldness, and, in many cases, their belief is true.

 The LA Times article on this occurrence does point out, though, that it is imperative that you do not immediately stop taking the baldness-inducer.